edric-cao-goldenowl/webdev-intern-assignment-2/README.md

 - Write a feature report
     -   There will be 4 levels including: >=8 points, 8 points > && >=6 points, 6 points > && >= 4 points, < 4 points
     -   Statistics of the number of students with scores in the above 4 levels by subjects.
+    -   Find the top student of block A including (math, physics, chemistry)
 ### Nice to have:

 - Responsive design (look good on all devices: desktops, tablets & mobile phones).